BerkeleyAutomation/autolab_core/docs/source/api/primitives.rst

 Geometric Primitives
 ====================
-A set of general geometric primitives.
+A set of geometric primitives.

 Box
 ~~~